doverunner/doverunner-cpix-api-client/csharp-sample/README.md

 ```

 ***DrmType*** and ***TrackType*** are bit flags with bitwise operations, so you can set multiple values using the OR(`|`) operator, such as `WIDEVINE|PLAYREADY` or `SD|HD|AUDIO`.

+If you want to enable key rotation, you can put a value greater than 0 in `periodIndex`.